RobertTalbert/discretecs/MTH 225 Application Analysis Exam 2 solutions and notes.md

 The creation of the delegation involves the following choices:

 - First pick the two faculty members.
-Note, it says two faculty members must be on the delegation but one of those has to be the department chair so you are really just picking
+Note, it says two faculty members must be on the delegation but one of those has to be the department chair so you are really just picking one faculty member.
+- Then pick the remaining members of the delegation (which could come from either faculty or graduate students).
+- Then assign the two roles.

+So we need to determine how many options there are for each choice.

+- There are eight faculty in all and one of the ones selected has to be the department chair.
+That leaves one faculty slot open, with seven

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjA3MTI5NDY4M119
+eyJoaXN0b3J5IjpbLTE1OTU4OTg5MTJdfQ==
 -->